All Episodes

 And I guess the broccoli would be Al Franken or Bill Press.

-Finally, some conservative talk radio hosts are out there, there's the steak, and they want to either yank that away or cut the portion of the steak down to the size of a meatball.
+And they want to either yank that away or cut the portion of the steak down to the size of a meatball because they don't like that you're eating the steak, which in this case means listening to talk radio.

-Why you shouldn't be listening to these talk show hosts, it's turning you into a conservative.
+Why you shouldn't be listening to these talk shows?

 They don't like that.

-And they need to stop it, and they're going to use the pretense of balance and the notion that these are somehow public airwaves to try to enforce an agenda to be put out there.
+And they're going to use the pretense of balance and the notion that these are somehow public airwaves to try to enforce an agenda to be put out there.

 How much more domination do they want?

-While Russia's program is the most listened to radio program in America, and most of those on the top ten are also hosted by conservative, the fact of the matter is that we are now in a world in which media is everywhere.
+While Russia's program is the most listened to radio program in America, and most of those on the top 10 are also hosted by conservative, the fact of the matter is that we are now in a world in which media is everywhere.

 There are an infinite number of websites.